Japan parental leave case puts spotlight on workers' rights

 Glen Wood, a former equity sales manager at Mitsubishi UFJ Morgan Stanley in Tokyo, is suing the brokerage for harassment after he returned from paternity leave.
 The company has denied the allegations.

-Chemical firm Kaneka Corp was criticised in June after an employee’s wife said on social media her husband was told to move from Tokyo to the company’s Osaka office after taking a month of parental leave and denied his request for a postponement.
+Chemical firm Kaneka Corp (4118.T) was criticized in June after an employee’s wife said on social media her husband was told to move from Tokyo to the company’s Osaka office after taking a month of parental leave and denied his request for a postponement.

 Kaneka has said the relocation was appropriate and not punishment for taking paternity leave.
 The worker has since quit.

-The cases have given rise to a new phrase, “patahara”, short for paternity harassment and modelled on the more common term “matahara”, or maternity harassment, used to describe abuse experienced by working mothers.
+The cases have given rise to a new phrase, “patahara”, short for paternity harassment and modeled on the more common term “matahara”, or maternity harassment, used to describe abuse experienced by working mothers.

 “You could say we’re seeing the tip of the iceberg in that there are many more people who want to take childcare leave, but feel they can’t, or run into trouble when they try,” he said.